kenneth0307/BloxRatP/README.md

 ### `format` (String):

-Sets what image format the returned thumbnail is.
+Sets what file format the returned image is.

 Options: `png` (default), `webp`, `jpeg`